cottcandy/Assignment2/README.md

 minigame.html:
 - Contains an interactive globe/map and 4 main points of COVID-19.
 - Includes a link prompting users to participate in the mini-game to win a gift card.
+- Has three educational videos for users to learn more about Covid-19

 minigame.html (Start):
 - Upon clicking the link, the user is directed to the minigame start page.